zcrayman/tut-rest/1/README.md

-# Step 1: Modeling the Core and RESTful Web Service Domains
+# Step 1: Modelling the Core and RESTful Web Service Domains

 For the first version of your new Yummy Noodle Bar RESTful service, the ability to create, update, and remove Orders is the focus.